intentui/intentui/README.md

 ## Intent

 ![OG](https://intentui.com/opengraph-image.png?v=1)
-Intent is a chill set of React components, built on top of [React Aria Components](https://react-spectrum.adobe.com/react-aria/getting-started.html?ref=intentui.com), all about keeping the web accessible.
+Intent UI is a chill set of React components, built on top of [React Aria Components](https://react-spectrum.adobe.com/react-aria/getting-started.html?ref=intentui.com), all about keeping the web accessible.
 Easy to customize and just copy & paste into your React projects.
 Plus, it includes Tailwind CSS for sleek styling right out of the box.

 ## Documentation
 Swing by [intentui.com](https://intentui.com/docs/getting-started/introduction) to peep the docs and get the lowdown on getting started!

-## Blocks
+## Blocks & Templates
-Design pages faster than ever with [irsyad.co](https://irsyad.co).
+Design pages faster than ever with [design.](https://design.intentui.com).

 ## Contributing